FRRouting/frr/doc/user/bgp.rst

    routes if they aren't present in their IGP routing tables; `bgpd` doesn't care about IGP routes when announcing its routes.

-.. clicmd:: no network A.B.C.D/M

-.. clicmd:: [no] bgp network import-check
+.. clicmd:: bgp network import-check

    This configuration modifies the behavior of the network statement.
    If you have this configured the underlying network must exist in